 In addition, sometimes there are situations when some dog breeds are banned in particular states by federal law.
-In most cases, these rules are not applied to the service animals.
+In most cases, these rules are not applied to service animals.
 The person should discuss it with the local government to receive all the details, as well as needed information.

-Mostly, people choose these breeds to be trained as service dogs: Labrador Retrievers, Golden Retrievers, and German Shepherd Dogs.
+Mostly, people choose these breeds to be trained as service dogs: Labrador Retrievers, Golden Retrievers, and German Shepherds Dogs.
 But still, the most important thing is their behavior and character – the dog should be calm, handler-focused, and do not distract easily by the members of the public.

-According to the ADA rules, only mini horses or the dog that is individually trained to help with the person’s disability can be a definition of a service animal.
+According to the ADA rules, only service mini horses or dog that is individually trained to help with the person’s disability can be a definition of a service animal.
 They are not pets and cannot be owned by anyone who wants one.
 These animals have to work or perform tasks for an individual with a disability.

 However, if the ESA is an exotic animal, the owner must contact the local government to clarify whether or not they are allowed to keep it at home.

 If the dog has been trained to help those with health issues, they can wear special harnesses, a vest, collars or tags, or their ID.
-It is in no way interferes with legitimate safety requirements.
-Moreover, if any of the devices mentioned above interfere with the service the dog been trained to perform, nobody can demand to put them on the dog.
+It in no way interferes with legitimate safety requirements.
+Moreover, if any of the devices mentioned above interfere with the service the dog has been trained to perform, nobody can demand to put them on the dog.
 In addition, employees in public places cannot require a note that proves an individual’s disability.
 The two questions they are allowed to ask are “Is the dog a service animal required because of a disability?” and “What work or task has the dog been trained to perform?”.

 They are obliged to let the person together with the service dog in without any uncomfortable questions and remarks.

 As it was already mentioned above, individuals with disabilities are allowed with their helpers if the dog is a service animal.
-It can follow the handler everywhere, including buffets, self-serving restaurants, cafes, school and university dining rooms, hospitals, workplaces, etc. The only thing that the ADA demands is that dog must be well-behaved and taught according to the needs of the individual with a disability.
+It can follow the handler everywhere, including buffets, self-serving restaurants, cafes, school and university dining rooms, hospitals, workplaces, etc. The only thing that the ADA demands is that dogs must be well-behaved and taught according to the needs of the individual with a disability.

 The manager can ask the person with the dog to leave only if the service dog is aggressive and dangerous to other visitors or workers in the establishment or is not under control.
 Personal dislikes, allergies, or someone’s fear of dogs cannot be a reason to kick out the person with a service dog.